-Exteriors of the house can make or break the entire look of any building, especially when they are residential houses.
+The look and feel of the exteriors of any home can make or break the entire design of the structure.
+This is especially true when they are your own residential house that you come home to everyday.
 Paint conveys a unique message to every onlooker and keeping it in its optimum condition is necessary to help define its personality.

 Here is a step-by-step guide of painting the exteriors of a house.